-However, density decreases to 1g/m3 at 50km height (Fig. 205).
-So, aeroplanes meet less resistance the higher they fly (until 20km), but propellers and wings will work less as well.
+However, air density also decreases from $1290g/m^3$ at ground level into $1g/m^3$ at 50km height (see Fig. 213)62.
+So, aeroplanes meet less resistance the higher they fly (until 20km), but propellers and wings will work less effective as well.
+That is why jet engines are used at higher altitudes with higher velocities.